mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 The default template for <code style="word-break: break-word;">HAPROXY_BACKEND_REDIRECT_HTTP_TO_HTTPS_WITH_PATH</code> is:
 <code>redirect scheme https code 301 if !{{ ssl_fc }} host_{cleanedUpHostname} path_{backend}</code>

-You can override this template with following app label for first port (`0`) of a given app:
+You can override this template with the following app label for the first port (`0`) of a given app:
 <code style="word-break: break-word;">"HAPROXY_0_BACKEND_REDIRECT_HTTP_TO_HTTPS_WITH_PATH": " redirect scheme https code 301 if !{{ ssl_fc }} host_{cleanedUpHostname} path_{backend}\n"</code>
 </td></tr>
 <tr><td><code>HAPROXY_BACKEND_SERVER<br>_HTTP_HEALTHCHECK_OPTIONS </code></td><td>Sets HTTP health check options, such as health check timeout interval, for a single server.

-The valid options for first health check or first health check for a given service are exposed as follows:
+The valid options for first health check, or first health check for a given service, are exposed as follows:
 - healthCheckPortIndex
 - healthCheckPort
 - healthCheckProtocol